Difference Between WebLogic and JBoss

 WebLogic server is based on Java 2 Platform, Enterprise Edition (J2EE), the standard platform used to develop Java-based multi-tier enterprise applications.
-J2EE platform technologies were developed through the efforts of BEA Systems and different vendors in collaboration with the principal developer, Sun Microsystems.
+J2EE platform technologies were developed through BEA Systems’ efforts and different vendors in collaboration with the principal developer, Sun Microsystems.
 Because J2EE applications are standardized modules, WebLogic can automate several system-level tasks that would otherwise have necessitated programming time.
 The principal characteristics of WebLogic server include connectors that make it possible for any legacy application on any client to interoperate with server applications, Enterprise Java Bean (EJB) components, resource pooling, plus connection sharing that make applications highly scalable.

-An administration console with a user interface performs management tasks more efficient and characteristics such as Secure Sockets Layer (SSL) support for the encryption of data transmissions, as well as authentication moreover authorization mechanisms, make applications and transactions secure.
+An administration console with a user interface performs management tasks more efficiently, and characteristics such as Secure Sockets Layer (SSL) support for the encryption of data transmissions and authentication, moreover, authorization mechanisms, make applications and transactions secure.
 Oracle WebLogic Server is a Java EE application server currently produced by Oracle Corporation.
 Oracle gained WebLogic Server when it purchased BEA Systems in 2008.
 Oracle WebLogic Server forms a section of Oracle Fusion Middleware portfolio plus supports Oracle, DB2, Microsoft SQL Server, MySQL Enterprise, and different JDBC-compliant databases.

 What is JBoss?